 - Your cryptocurrencies are only accessible via multi-factor authentication.
 Without your personal authorization, plus other trusted parties, your funds cannot be accessed.

-- All of your assets held in storage are protected by end-to-end, dollar-for-dollar insurance from any type of theft, loss, destruction or damage.
+- All of your assets held in storage are protected by $100 million end-to-end insurance coverage from transmission to storage against any type of theft, loss, destruction or damage.

 - Fully compliant with Level 2 CryptoCurrency Security Standards (CCSS).

-To read even more about the world’s first dollar-for-dollar insured cold storage solution for Digital Currency IRAs, click here.
+To read even more about the world’s first end-to-end-insured cold storage solution for Digital Currency IRAs, click here.